A knee sleeve is a type of compression garment designed to bolster the integrity of the knee joint.

 A: This is an issue that many find confusing.
 And that’s understandable.
-Knee sleeves after all are designed to buttress the structural integrity of the knee.
+Knee sleeves, after all, are designed to buttress the structural integrity of the knee.
 That is their primary purpose.
-So it only follows that in order to do that the knee sleeve would need to be tight.
-But there’s tight and then there’s tight.
-Regardless of the reason you’re wearing the knee sleeve it should never be so tight as to cause pain or discomfort.
+So it only follows that to do that, the knee sleeve would need to be tight.
+But there’s tight, and then there’s tight.
+Regardless of the reason you’re wearing the knee sleeve, it should never be so tight as to cause pain or discomfort.
 What you’re after is a firm hold.
 Not a tight squeeze.
-If you need extra buttressing that should come from the thickness of the sleeve, not from making it super-tight.
+If you need extra buttressing, that should come from the thickness of the sleeve, not from making it super-tight.

 Q: Can knee sleeves help with arthritis?

 A: Yes, knee sleeves can help with arthritis (14).
-Knee sleeves not only help to reduce the pain associated with osteoarthritis of the knee, they also help promote mobility.
+Knee sleeves not only help to reduce the pain associated with osteoarthritis of the knee, but they also help promote mobility.
 This is one of the primary benefits of knee sleeves for older individuals.
-If you suffer from arthritis of the knee you should ask your doctor about wearing a knee sleeve or knee sleeves.
+If you have arthritis of the knee, you should ask your doctor about wearing a knee sleeve or knee sleeves.
 It could make the difference between being housebound and being active.

 Q: Can knee sleeves be worn all day?

-A: Knee sleeves can be worn all day but there should be some compelling reason to do so.
+A: Knee sleeves can be worn all day, but there should be some compelling reason to do so.
 Most of the people who wear knee sleeves for long hours at a time are older folks who use them to help strengthen knees weakened by arthritis or wear and tear.
-As well as those recovering from serious knee injuries.
-Chances are, however, if your doctor determines that you need full time support for a weakened or otherwise compromised knee they’ll recommend you wear a knee brace instead.
+Those recovering from serious knee injuries also tend to wear them for long stretches at a time.
+Chances are, however, if your doctor determines that you need full-time support for a weakened or otherwise compromised knee, they’ll recommend you wear a knee brace instead.

 Q: Should knee sleeves be stiff or flexible?

-A: How stiff or flexible a knee sleeve should be depends mostly on why you are wearing it.
-If you are wearing it simply to provide a bit of stability to an arthritic knee then it doesn’t have to be rigid.
+A: The stiffness or flexibility of a knee depends mostly on why you are wearing it.
+If you are wearing it simply to provide a bit of stability to an arthritic knee, then it doesn’t have to be rigid.
 You can use a thinner, more flexible sleeve.
-If you’ve recently undergone knee replacement surgery or ACL surgery you’ll probably want to start with a stiff knee sleeve and gradually work toward a thinner, more flexible sleeve.
-On the other hand, if you’re wearing it to protect your knees during power lifting the sleeve should be pretty thick and pretty stiff.
+If you’ve recently undergone knee replacement surgery or ACL surgery, you’ll probably want to start with a stiff knee sleeve and gradually work toward a thinner, more flexible sleeve.
+On the other hand, if you’re wearing it to protect your knees during powerlifting, the sleeve should be pretty thick and pretty stiff.

 Q: How long do knee sleeves last?

 A: How long your knee sleeves last will depend on a number of factors.
-If you wear them every day to exercise then you’ll likely need to replace them in a few months.
-If, on the other hand, you workout once or twice a week they’ll probably last a couple of years.
-If you purchase high-quality ones.
-If you are using the knee sleeves every day to help stabilize an arthritic knee then they should also last a year or two.
-Simply because you’re not subjecting them to the kind of stresses they’d experience in the gym.
+If you wear them every day to exercise, then you’ll likely need to replace them in a few months.
+If, on the other hand, you workout once or twice a week, they’ll probably last a couple of years.
+If you are using the knee sleeves every day to help stabilize an arthritic knee, then they should also last a year or two.
+That’s because you’re not subjecting them to the kind of stresses they’d experience in the gym.
 Lastly, if you buy the cheapest knee sleeves on the market just to save a few bucks chances are you’ll be buying more a couple of months down the road.
 Even if you only wear them occasionally.